t89/Pinachtsbaum/README.md

 * AMBIENT_GLOW - Starts ambient glow (Stop using BREAK_LOOP)
 * PING - Pings a random LED for 0.2 seconds
 * ADVENT - Illuminates one LED for each day of December (Stop using BREAK_LOOP)
+* ADD_RANDOM - Illuminate random LED until the tree is filled

 You can write your own commands!
 Take a look inside the `Strinder/Server.py` implementation